 McCammon Transfer Station

 2500 E US HWY 30

 Open Wednesday & Saturday 8:00 a.m. – 4:00 p.m. from June – September

 Saturdays only October – May

-Our Pocatello site also includes an administration office where extensive, mandated record-keeping is performed.
-All of the landfill billing and collections is also performed at this site.
-The billing involves sending out approximately 200 bills per month and following up with collections on overdue accounts.
+The Fort Hall Mine Landfill in Pocatello also houses our administration office, where extensive, mandated record-keeping is performed.
+The landfill billing and collections duties are also performed at this site.
 The scale house technicians must track and screen all incoming loads, identify the type of waste and direct the public to their proper disposal areas.
-In addition to weighing and tracking the waste on both the incoming and outgoing truck scales they must collect the appropriate gate fees.
+In addition to weighing and monitoring the waste on both the incoming and outgoing truck scales, they must collect the appropriate gate fees.

 Bannock County Courthouse

 Pocatello, Idaho 83201